Reconciling Advance Payments of the Premium Tax Credit

 Here's what you'll need to reconcile your payments:

-- Your completed Form 1040: The new Form 1040 for the 2018 tax year is significantly different from that which was used in years past, so make sure you use your 2018 return if you're reconciling your payments in 2019.
+- Your completed Form 1040: The new Form 1040 is significantly different from that which was used before the passage of 2017's Tax Cuts and Jobs Act, so double-check and make sure you use the correct year's return while reconciling payments.

-- Form (or Forms) 1095-A. This is the Health Insurance Marketplace Statement, and it's another new form developed by the IRS and first used in tax year 2017.
+- Form (or Forms) 1095-A: This is the Health Insurance Marketplace Statement.
 Form 1095-A is prepared by the health insurance company and should be sent to you by Jan.
 31. You won't receive a Form 1095-A if you didn't purchase health insurance through the Marketplace because this form only applies to Marketplace health insurance policies.
 These are the only ones eligible for the Premium Tax Credit.

-Prepare Part 1 of Form 8962.
-This calculates the actual amount of the Premium Assistance Tax Credit to which you were entitled.
-Next, fill out Part 2.
-This section compares and reconciles the advance payments with the actual amount of the Premium Assistance Tax Credit.
+The first part of Form 8962 calculates the actual amount of the Premium Assistance Tax Credit to which you were entitled.
+After that, you'll fill out the second part—comparing and reconciling the advance payments with the actual amount of the Premium Assistance Tax Credit.

 The actual amount of the Premium Assistance Tax Credit you received can be found on line 24 of Form 8962.
 The amount of advance payments appears on line 25.